 1. Realizing that repaying evil for evil (or, in this case, plain old “impolite for impolite”) always bears like fruit.
 Always!

 2. Realizing that the foundation of etiquette is pleasant boundaries.
-You can set them and never again feel like the proverbial doormat for the offender to continually wipe his or her prying questions on.
+You can set them and never again feel like the proverbial doormat for offenders to continually wipe their prying questions on.

-So, what exactly do you say the next time someone puts his or her nose where you’d rather he or she didn’t?
+So what exactly do you say the next time someone puts a prying nose where you’d rather it not be?

 Wednesday is Readers’ Q & A day!

 Here’s a letter I received this week from one of our blog family members.
 Have you ever felt the same way?